mrplayzorro/NesusHub/README.md

 # NesusHub

-Fixed lag, silent aim should work more features walkspeed wont work in some games.
+Fixed lag, silent aim working!
+More features, walkspeed wont work in some games.

 Help is always accepted!